Linus-Mussmaecher/rucola/README.md

  - `vault_path` is the path to your default vault that will be used by rucola unless overwritten by a command line positional argument.
  - `theme` is the name of the `.toml`-theme file to configure rucola's visual appearance.
  - `default_extension` is the extension appended to notes created by rucola, `.md` by default.
- - `file_extensions` lists all extension of files to be indexed by rucola when opening a folder.
+ - `file_types` lists all types of files to be indexed by rucola when opening a folder.
-   Including `""` in this list causes extension-less files to be indexed, while including `"*"` causes all files _with_ any extension (but not extension-less files) to be indexed.
+   Per default, this is set to `["markdown"]`, tracking files with the extions `.md`, `.markdown`, ...
+   A full list of available file types can be found [here](https://docs.rs/ignore/latest/src/ignore/default_types.rs.html).
+   It is currently not possible to define your own file types.
  - `editor` configures the command to edit your notes.
    This can be a terminal application or an external application.
  - `viewer` configures the command for your HTML viewing application (I use `google-chrome-stable`).
 If unconfigured, tries to use your systems default application for HTML files.